 Quite often a survey will find a small to medium-sized object measuring a few meters or feet.
 They have, largely speaking, passed by the Earth.
 But we're talking skimming it—around 20,000 to 30,000 kilometers[12,000 to 18,000 miles] above the Earth.
 Given how large space is, that's actually relatively close.
 We're talking about the distance between the Earth and the moon.
 Quite a few of these have happened recently.
 We do expect something like the size of the Chelyabinsk meteor to hit Earth once every ten to 20 years.
 That's not too often, but when something like that occurs you're essentially detonating a nuclear bomb in the atmosphere.

 Yeah, if you detonate a nuclear bomb over a city… it's pretty self-explanatory.
 But if we know it's coming we can get people out of the way.
 For example, the comet Siding Spring was detected by a survey 22 months before it could potentially crash into Mars.
 When Robert McNaught discovered it, it had a possible trajectory that could see it smash into Mars.
 If you have a 22-month notice that something is headed for Earth, there's a lot of investigating that can be done to find possible solutions.

 Could we ever hope to alter a comet's course if it was headed for Earth?

 Well, you have Hollywood clichés, such as Armageddon.
-However, while its clichéd, there is a good example in John F Kennedy – who, in the 1960s, challenged the US to land on the moon, and within a few years the space programme had been revolutionised and we had landed someone on the moon.
+However, while its clichéd, there is a good example in John F. Kennedy—who, in the 1960s, challenged the US to land on the moon, and within a few years the space program had been revolutionized and we had landed someone on the moon.
 If you have a challenge and some pressure, things can get done, so it’s not out of the realm of possibility that we could avert an impact.

 Is there anything in the works to that end?